Multiplicative Invariance for a Class of Subsets of the Complex Plane: Abstract

 \section{Abstract}

-Multiplicative invariance is a well-studied notion in the unit interval.
-The picture in the complex plane is less developed.
-This document introduces an analogous notion of multiplicative invariance in the complex plane and establishes similar results of Furstenberg's from \cite{F67} in this setting.
-Namely, that the Hausdorff and box-counting dimensions of a multiplicatively invariant subset are equal and, furthermore, are equal to the normalized topological entropy of an underlying subshift.
-We also extend a formula from \cite{PS21} for the box-counting dimension of base-$b$ restricted digit sets where $b$ is a suitably chosen Gaussian integer.
+Multiplicative invariance is a well-studied property of subsets of the unit interval.
+The theory in the complex plane is less developed.
+This paper introduces an analogous definition for multiplicative invariance in the complex plane coinciding with a more general definition concerning subsets of attractors of iterated function systems satisfying the strong separation condition.
+We establish similar results to those of Furstenberg's in the unit interval.
+Namely, that the Hausdorff and box-counting dimensions of a multiplicatively invariant set are equal and, furthermore, are equal to the normalized topological entropy of an underlying subshift.
+We also extend results concerning the box-counting dimension of intersections of base-$b$ restricted digit sets with their translates where $b$ is a suitably chosen Gaussian integer.